Math 5251: Error-correcting codes, finite fields, algebraic curves

 available Web-based Wolfram Alpha, or other systems.

-Weekly homework assignments (usually), due (usually) on Wednesdays, first one due Jan 26.
+Weekly homework assignments (usually, excluding mid-term days), due (usually) on Wednesdays, first one (a small one) due Jan 30.

 Always due at the beginning of a class, late homeworks will not be accepted.